benmcnelly/joplinemergency/README.md

-# Covid-19 Rapid Response Team
+# A resource by the ( CRT ) Covid-19 Rapid Response Team
   - Ground Team
     - Vehicles / Transportation
     - Construction